pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/decorateRecordsForGridListing/page.md

 ## Data Manager customization: decorateRecordsForGridListing

 The `decorateRecordsForGridListing` customization allows you to modify the result set that will be used to fill an object's record listing table.
-The core implementation of this custmoization adds columns for action links, checkboxes for multi row actions, etc.
+The core implementation of this customization adds columns for action links, checkboxes for multi row actions, etc.

 >>>> Unless you know that you want to completely override all this logic, you are likely better off using the [[datamanager-customization-postfetchrecordsforgridlisting|postFetchRecordsForGridListing]] customization.

 The customization is not expected to return a value and receives the following in the `args` struct:

 * `records`: Query result set
 * `objectName`: Object name
 * `gridFields`: Array of grid fields used by the current table
 * `useMultiActions`: Whether or not to use multi actions (i.e. whether or not to include checkbox per row)